ipni/index-provider/doc/publisher-config.md

 This is the default for the `HttpPublisher`.

 At least one HTTP listen address is required for the HTTP server to listen on.
 An HTTP listen address is supplied by the `WithHttpPublisherListenAddr` option.
-The corresponding config file item is `config.Ingest.HttpPublisher.ListenMultiaddr`.
+The corresponding config file item is `Ingest.HttpPublisher.ListenMultiaddr`.
 If left unspecified a default listen address is provided.
 This does not apply if using one of the http provider kinds.

 #### Existing HTTP server